 With dogs, accidents can easily happen, and it only takes a moment for a dangerous situation to occur.
-Many dogs will steal food from the counter or your plate when you're not watching, but some human foods can be hazardous to your pup's health.
+Many dogs will steal food from the counter or your plate when you're not looking… and many human foods can be hazardous to your pup's health.

-Even though you may regularly give your dog raw bones to chew on as a treat, cooked bones (like chicken bones) are dangerous.
-If your dog has recently eaten a chicken bone, here's what your next steps should be.
+Even though you may give your dog raw bones to chew on as a treat, cooked bones (like chicken bones) are dangerous and should never be offered to a pet.
+So, if your dog has recently eaten a chicken bone, stay calm and follow these steps.

 7 Things to Do if Your Dog Eats a Chicken Bone

 Follow these 7 steps if your dog has eaten a chicken bone to help limit the potential health risks:

 While it’s natural to panic when you think your dog is in danger, it's important to remain calm.
 Raising your voice and making sudden movements can increase your dog's stress levels and worsen their condition.